+Thyroid cancer affects more than 52,000 people in Europe each year.
 Although treatment is possible for most types of thyroid cancer, there are few treatment options available once thyroid cancer has progressed, therefore it remains a disease with significant unmet medical needs.
-The number of patients newly diagnosed with thyroid cancer in 2012 in the United States was estimated to be approximately 52,000.
+Eisai is committed to exploring the potential clinical benefits of Lenvima in order to further contribute to patients with cancer and their families.